Local Routing on a Convex Polytope in R^3: Introduction

-For the problem of computing an optimal shortest path on $\partial P$ between two vertices of that polytope, Sharir and Schorr~\cite{journals/siamcomp/SharirS86}, Chen and Han~\cite{journals/ijcga/ChenH96}, and Schriber and Sharir~\cite{journals/dcg/SchreiberS08} devised algorithms with time complexities $O(n^3\lg{n})$, $O(n^2\lg{n})$, and $O(n\lg{n})$, respectively.
+For the problem of computing an optimal shortest path on $\partial P$ between two vertices of a polytope, Sharir and Schorr~\cite{journals/siamcomp/SharirS86}, Chen and Han~\cite{journals/ijcga/ChenH96}, and Schriber and Sharir~\cite{journals/dcg/SchreiberS08} devised algorithms with time complexities $O(n^3\lg{n})$, $O(n^2\lg{n})$, and $O(n\lg{n})$, respectively.
 Hershberger and Suri~\cite{journals/comgeo/HershbergerS98b} devised a simple $O(n)$ time algorithm to output a $2$-approximate shortest path.
-Agarwal~\etal~\cite{journals/jacm/AgarwalPSV97} developed an $O((\lg{\frac{1}{\epsilon}}) + \frac{1}{\epsilon^3})$ time algorithm to output a $(1+\epsilon)$-approximate shortest path.
-Computing shortest paths to all the vertices of a convex polytope from a fixed source vertex was also studied in \cite{journals/siamcomp/SharirS86,journals/ijcga/ChenH96,journals/siamcomp/MitchellMP87}.
-Especially, after preprocessing the convex polytope, the algorithm by Har-Peled~\cite{journals/siamcomp/Har-Peled99} computes a shortest path from a fixed source to any vertex in $O(\lg{n/\epsilon})$ time.
-In addition, there are lots of works for computing shortest paths on polytopes which are not necessarily convex.
+Agarwal~\etal~\cite{journals/jacm/AgarwalPSV97} developed an $O(n+(\lg{\frac{1}{\epsilon}}) + \frac{1}{\epsilon^3})$ time algorithm to output a $(1+\epsilon)$-approximate shortest path.
+This result is efficient if only the $(1+\epsilon)$-approximate distance is needed, not the path itself.
+Computing shortest paths to all the vertices of a convex polytope from a fixed source vertex was also studied in \cite{journals/ijcga/ChenH96,journals/siamcomp/MitchellMP87,journals/siamcomp/SharirS86}.
+Especially, after preprocessing the convex polytope, the algorithm by Har-Peled~\cite{journals/siamcomp/Har-Peled99} computes a shortest path from a fixed source to any vertex in $O(\lg{\frac{n}{\epsilon}})$ time.
+In addition, there is work on computing shortest paths on polytopes which are not necessarily convex.
 For general polytopes in $\mathbb{R}^3$, the most notable result is by Mitchell~\etal~\cite{journals/siamcomp/MitchellMP87}, which computes an optimal single-source shortest path from any given vertex to all other vertices of the input polytope by progressing a Dijkstra wavefront over $\partial P$.
 Mitchell~\cite{coll/hb/Mitch17} surveys shortest path algorithms in geometric domains.